 Where to Catch the Sunrises and Sunsets

 South Mountain Park offers another great vista of the city at both sunrise and sunset, but you'll need to reach the summit of this mountainous park to get the best views.
-With hiking trails, picnic areas, and a number of other great facilities and adventures awaiting you at South Mountain Park, you could spend the whole day—from capturing beautiful sunrise photos to watching the last rays of light leave the Valley—up on this nature preserve.
+With hiking trails, picnic areas, and a number of other facilities and adventures awaiting you at South Mountain Park, you could spend the whole day—from capturing beautiful sunrise photos to watching the last rays of light leave the valley—up on this nature preserve.